DavidBuchanan314/bagel/README.md

 ## Payload

-The payload is encoded exactly as in the `age` spec, except for the fact that the Nonce is not present (since it's been moved into the Header).
+The payload is encoded exactly as in the `age` spec, except for the fact that the Nonce is not present (since it's already specified in the Header).

 ## Native recipient types